floresql/floresql/README.md

 [![Database](https://img.shields.io/badge/Normalization-red)](#)

 ## About Me

-I thrive on solving problems and streamlining processes.
-My natural drive to connect the dots lets me see roadblocks as opportunities to experiment.
-And that's when I’m at my best, when I can dig in and figure things out, especially if it involves learning new skills!
+I thrive on solving problems and streamlining processes — whether that's replacing a brittle manual workflow with an automated Python pipeline, designing a structured data lake on S3, or building the data models that power business dashboards in Tableau.
+My drive to connect the dots means I see roadblocks as opportunities to dig in and figure things out, especially when it involves learning something new.
+That's what led me to data engineering: the intersection of clean architecture, reliable automation, and real business impact.
+I'm currently deepening that foundation through an M.S. in Data Science (Data Engineering specialization) at Regis University.

 ## Current Focus